 - In line with government guidance, we will not be hosting or attending gatherings of people, and for the time being, we have postponed all in person training.
 We are still able to deliver application workshops and sessions by webinar or phone.

 - Our small staff team are still working albeit from their homes, and will respond to emails, requests and phone calls as usual.
 You are able to leave messages on our office voicemail which we will pick up and return.

-- Join our weekly virtual drop-in sessions on Zoom every Wednesday at 5:30pm.
+- Join our twice monthly virtual drop-in sessions on Zoom on the first and third Wednesday of each month at 5:30pm.
 Find more information, a schedule and registration links on our website.

 Please contact us if we can assist your Group.